conditions of entry

 1. The work must be a completed Sculpture.
 Works in progress, concepts and drawings will not be considered.

-3. The work has not been exhibited at any previous Sculpture in the Vineyards / Wollombi Valley Sculpture Festival.
+2. The work has not been exhibited at any previous Sculpture in the Vineyards / Wollombi Valley Sculpture Festival.

-To decide which works to accept, the Selection Panel uses subjective criteria including:
+The Festival receives significantly more applications than spaces available to exhibit.
+To decide which works to accept, the Selection Panel uses subjective criteria that may include:

 1. Artistic merit